IT4063C-Fall22/final-project-AirPro/README.md

-# Final-Project-AirPro: Analyzing Data to Solve Criminal Activity
+# Final-Project-AirPro: Predicting Violent Crime by Geographical Location and Type
 ## My Final Project For the Data Technologies Analytics Class
 <!-- Edit the title above with your project title -->